-1 Propage on the vertex hifd amerginated modelly (Figs 2P & 2D) 1 Frocess on the vertex bind, emarginated mediany (Figs. 2B & 2D) - Process on the vertex forming a single projection that narrows distally to a dull rounded point (Figs. 2C) carli 2 fid process on the vertex taller and strongly emarginated with both processes appearing more parallel projecting dorsally. margins either straight or slightly bulging.
+1 Process on the vertex bifid, emarginated medially (Figs. 2B & 2D) 1 - Process on the vertex forming a single projection that narrows distally to a dull rounded point (Figs. 2C) carli 2 d process on the vertex taller and strongly emarginated with both processes appearing more parallel projecting dorsally, margins either straight or slightly bulging.
 Black marking on the inner surface of the forefemora with a distinct interruption that forms a pale transverse band cutting through the black region about two thirds from the base to the terminus (Fig. 4A) moultoni - Bifid process on the vertex shorter and less emarginated with both processes diverging at thirty-degree angles, lateral margins bulging.
 Black marking on the inner surface of the forefemora is uninterrupted with the two pale markings along the dorsal edge flanking the widest part of the foliaceous expansion that are slightly larger than those in M. carli, while the more distal pale region is sometimes expanded, nearly reaching across the femora (Fig. 4C)